Stamplay/docs/source/includes/codeblock.md

 Note that this programming model does not have a concept of a callback.
 [Ending the HTTP response](https://nodejs.org/api/http.html) indicates completion.

-If the request doesn't have `content-type` `application-json` or `x-www-form-urlencoded` the `Parse body` option must be disabled in order to allow further native processing.
+If the request doesn't have `content-type` `application-json` or `x-www-form-urlencoded` the `Parse body` option must be disabled in order to allow further Code Block side processing.

 If the `Parse body` option is disabled the value of `context.data` parameter won't contain the body value.